duttaprat/slurm_clinwulf/jupyter/README.md

 This GitHub repository contains three Bash scripts:

-1. **`jupyter_lab_slurm.sh`**
+1. **`jupyter_lab_slurm_arg.sh`**
-   A Slurm job submission script that requests computing resources and launches a Jupyter Lab server on a compute node.
+   A Slurm job script that takes an optional port number, memory and partition as arguments and launches a Jupyter Lab server on a compute node.

-2. **`jupytertoken.sh`**
+2. **`jupytertoken_arg.sh`**
    A helper script that parses the Slurm log file to extract the correct SSH tunneling command and Jupyter access token.
+If you have password enabled, it will also inform you.

 3. **`jupyter_slurm.sh`**
    A Slurm job submission script that requests computing resources and launches a Jupyter notebook on a compute node.